WebAssembly/interface-types/proposals/interface-types/Explainer.md

-With interface types, WASI functions can simply use the interface type `string`, allowing abstract string values to be created from linear memory, GC memory and host-string values, under the control of the calling module.
+With interface types, WASI functions can simply use the interface type `string`, allowing abstract string values to be created from linear memory, GC memory and host-string values, with the source and encoding specified explicitly by the calling module and extensible over time.

 ## Overview